Chuck Amato

-Charles Michael Amato (born June 26, 1946) is a former American football coach and former player.
+Charles Michael Amato (born June 26, 1946) is an American former football coach and former player.
 He was most recently the defensive coordinator for the Akron Zips football team.
-He served as the head football at North Carolina State University from 2000 to 2006, compiling a record of 49–37.
+He served as the head football coach at North Carolina State University from 2000 to 2006, compiling a record of 49–37.
 On January 17, 2007, Amato returned to Florida State, where he had coached as assistant for nearly two decades before moving to NC State, as executive associate head coach and linebackers coach, a position he held for three seasons.

 Early life and education

 Amato was born in Easton, Pennsylvania in the Lehigh Valley region of the state.
 He graduated from Easton Area High School, where boxer Larry Holmes was one of his classmates.
 Amato attended North Carolina State University, where he graduated with a Bachelor of Science in mathematics in 1969 and a master's degree in education in 1973.

 At North Carolina State, Amato was a three-year letter winner in both football and wrestling.
 He played linebacker on the 1965 team that won an Atlantic Coast Conference co–championship and posted two undefeated seasons as a wrestler, winning two ACC titles at heavyweight in 1966 and at the 191 lb weight class in 1968.